 Minimum bids on lots in my sales are as follows:

-- Material estimated at more than $10: minimum bid is 1/3 of estimate.
+- Material estimated at more than $10: minimum bid is 1/3 of estimate, unless otherwise stated.

 - Material estimated at $10 or less: minimum bid is $3.

 NOTE: I DO NOT CHARGE ANY HIDDEN COMMISSIONS!
-My commission is 20% of the price realized, plus the postage to return any unsold lots.
-You'll find dealers who claim to charge only 8% to 10% commission, but they will also tack on a so-called "buyer's premium" (another 10% or 15% surcharge) when they invoice their bidders.
-When you add the commission that they admit to charging you plus their hidden commission (the surcharge on the buyer's invoice), it comes out to a 20-25% take, no matter how you look at it.
+My commission is 25% of the price realized (with a minimum of $2.50 per item sold), plus the postage to return any unsold lots.
+You'll find dealers who claim to charge only 10% to 15% commission, but they will also tack on a so-called "buyer's premium" (another 15%-or-so surcharge) when they invoice their bidders.
+When you add the commission that they admit to charging you plus their hidden commission (the surcharge on the buyer's invoice), it comes out to a 25-30% take, no matter how you look at it.
 I have never met a collector who likes that system, and many of them won't even participate in sales that tack on the surcharge.
 I charge a flat commission on the selling price.
 I do NOT use the surcharge system.

 You can assign estimated values or minimum bids, or I will assign estimated values.
 I reserve the right to return any material that I feel has been assigned unrealistic values.